Pelvic Floor Exercises

 Here we listed a few basic exercises you can do to strengthen your pelvic floor.
 But, in addition to these exercises, we list some great resources to help you understand how to find your pelvic floor muscles, and why you may need these exercises.
 This includes articles about the exercises to avoid while you strengthen your pelvic floor.

 While these exercises are beneficial if done properly, if you are specifically exercising your pelvic floor, keep this tip from MedlinePlus in mind:

-It is very important that you keep the following muscles relaxed while doing pelvic floor muscle training exercises:
+It is particularly important that you keep the following muscles relaxed while doing pelvic floor muscle training exercises: